 In addition to these vectors, additional vectors are used to determine a current state.
 The current state is defined by three types of state information that track the state of parts in the configuration.
 The current state is visible to the user.
 The three state types are: selected, selectable, and notSelectable.
 The selected state identifies all of the parts that are currently included in the configuration.
-The selectable state identifies the parts that are not in the configuration but that can be selected by the user for the configuration.
+The selectable state identifies the parts that are not in the configuration.
+The notSelectable state identifies the parts that are not in the configuration.
 The notSelectable state identifies the parts that are not in the configuration and cannot be selected by the user.
-Configuillustrate components of internal representation 706 and the 35 ration system 212 ensures that only parts that can form a valid configuration are selectable; those that cannot are notSelectable.
+Configuration system 212 ensures that only parts that can form a valid configuration are selectable; those that cannot are notSelectable.

 The uVec, iVec, xVec, and rVec vectors can be used to generate the three visible states.
-The states are dynamic and comprised of bits.
-A set of p bits is used to represent the 40 can change based on user input.
+The states are dynamic and can change based on user input.
 The following provides definitions using the formulae that can be used to generate the three visible states (+ is union and - is difference):